 - Most tires may naturally lose air over time. - Tires can lose air suddenly if you drive over a pothole or other object or if you strike the curb when parking. - With radial tires, it is usually not possible to determine under-inflation by visual inspection.

-For convenience, purchase a tire pressure gauge to keep in your vehicle.
-Gauges can be purchased at tire dealerships, auto supply stores and other retail outlets.
+For safety and convenience, purchase a tire pressure gauge to keep in your vehicle.
+They are sold at auto parts stores, hardware stores and many other retail outlets.